josvelema/milestone1-UCFD/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - provides the content and structure.
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - provides the styling.
-- [Bootstrap](https://getbootstrap.com/) - used to create the layout of the project.
+- [Bootstrap](https://getbootstrap.com/) - used to create the layout of the project , navigation and carousel.
-- [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
+- [draw.io](https://draw.io/) - used to create the project's wireframes.
 - [Gitpod](https://gitpod.io/) - used to develop the website.
 - [GitHub](https://github.com/) - used to host the project.
 - [Google Fonts](https://fonts.google.com/) - used to provide the fonts IBM plex Mono and Ubuntu to have a coder kind of feel to the letters.
 - [Font Awesome](https://fontawesome.com/) - used the font awesome icons in the navigation bar , dropdown and in the carousel.

 ## 4. Testing